WriteWrote/KG2020_G41_Task3/README.md

 # KG2020_G41_Task3
- Drawing circle sectors
+ Drawing circle segments

- What do we have now?
- 1. Scaling
+ what is now:
- 2. Moving screen
+ 1. Scaling&Moving screen
- 3. OX,OY drawing with plenty of bugs, but scaling OX,OY with coordinates
+ 2. OX,OY drawing with plenty of bugs, but scaling OX,OY with coordinates
+ 3. Combobox for choosing elements
+ 4. Working arcdrawer.
+But not so bresenham
+ 5. Scaling figures by pulling by markers is still in progress.